hein-min-thant/project-catalog/README.md

 # Project Catalog

-Project Catalog is a full-stack web application designed to help users submit, review, and manage projects in an academic or team environment.
+Project Catalog is a backend application designed to help users submit, review, and manage projects in an academic or team environment.
 It features real-time notifications, project approval workflows, comments, and user management.

 ## Features